RLOpenCatalyst/rg-doc/source/AccessingRG.rst

 Forgot Password
 ---------------

-In case an user would like to reset his password, the reset password screen can be accessed from the sign in page.
+In case a user would like to reset his password, the reset password screen can be accessed from the sign in page.
 Choose the "Forgot Password" link.

 .. image:: images/login.png